Skip to content

 }

-The with field contains the name of the collection together with empty curly brackets.
-In this way, the collection MEDIA is iterated from top to bottom.
+The with field contains the name of the collection followed by empty curly brackets.
+The complete collection MEDIA is iterated from top to bottom.

 Ordered